 - Deli ham

-So as you can see, a pretty simple ingredient list.
-(Phew!)
+So as you can see, a pretty simple ingredient list for these chicken sliders.

-How do I Assemble the Chicken Cordon Bleu Sliders?
+How do I Assemble Chicken Cordon Bleu Sliders?

 No one likes bubbly guts.

 So, then I laid the chicken fingers down on the buns.
-Also, I dotted the chicken fingers with a bit of the butter garlic mixture just to add an extra layer of flavor for the chicken.
-I personally think it was a genius idea, and you too will be a genius if you do the same thing.. lol.
-Adding extra flavor to anything while cooking is genius, right?!?!?!
+Also, I dotted the chicken fingers with a bit of the butter garlic mixture just to add an extra layer of flavor to the chicken.

 - 1 package of tray buns

-- 8 - 10 chicken wings, cut in half horizontally *see notes
+- 8 - 10 chicken fingers, cut in half horizontally *see notes

 - pinch of thyme, dried